abhinav-nath/reactive-programming-with-spring-webflux/notes/reactive-programming.md

 ## Reactive Programming

-Reactive Programming supports `Back-Pressure` on Data Streams.
+* Reactive Programming supports `Back-Pressure` on Data Streams.

-If the data source is producing more data than we expect then there is a way our Application can provide a feedback to the data source stating "you need to slow down until I catch up".
+  - If the data source is producing more data than we expect then there is a way our Application can provide a feedback to the data source stating "you need to slow down until I catch up".
+  - Subscriber controls the data flow from the Publisher

-Data flows as an an Event/Message driven stream.
+* Data flows as an Event/Message driven stream.

 There are three flows: